tuya/tuya-homebridge/README.md

 - Restart Homebridge.

 For Homebridge Command Line Users:
-- Start Homebridge with `-D` flag: `homebridge -D`
+- Start Homebridge with the `-D` flag: `homebridge -D`

-#### 3. Collecting Logs
+#### 3. Collect Logs

-With debug mode on, you can now receive mqtt logs.
-Operate your device physically, or via Tuya App, then you will get mqtt logs like this:
+With debug mode enabled, you can now receive MQTT logs.
+Operate your device, either physically or through the Tuya App, to receive MQTT logs like this:

 ```
 [2022/12/8 12:51:59] [TuyaPlatform] [TuyaOpenMQ] onMessage: